 Physical and mental health and quality of life can be compromised by housing inadequacy and unaffordability.
-Housing concerns include structural stability, inner house quality and safety, financial burdens, tenure security, and neighbourhood environmental and social conditionsvii.
-Demographic and climate change highlight the need for house enforcement and resilience.
+Housing concerns include structural stability, inner house quality and safety, financial burdens, tenure security, and neighbourhood environmental and social conditions in Demographic and climate change highlight the need for house enforcement and resilience.
 Inadequate housing concentrated in slums and informal settlements is often poorly constructed.
-Households in these settlements are especially vulnerable to respiratory infections and diseases related to water and sanitation, poor ventilation, overcrowding, indoor air pollution from cooking with biomass fuels, poor drainage, and exposure to dampness and mouldviii.
-The COVID-19 pandemic further exposed the risks of inadequate housing in the prevention and handling of health crises.
+Households in these settlements are especially vulnerable to respiratory infections and diseases related to water and sanitation, poor ventilation, overcrowding, indoor air pollution from cooking with biomass fuels, poor drainage, and exposure to dampness and mould in the prevention and handling of health crises.
 As Leilai Farha, former U.N. special rapporteur on the right to adequate housing, states, "Housing has become the front-line defence against the coronavirus.
 Home has rarely been more of a life-or-death situation."